Azadi (album): Background

 Azadi was released by Junoon in 1997 and was the band's debut album in India.
 The album's first single, "Sayonee", became an instant hit in South Asia and the Middle East, shooting to the top of all the Asian charts, and staying at #1 on both Channel V and MTV Asia for over 2 months.
 Azadi hit platinum sales status in a record of 4 weeks.
 Zee TV invited Junoon to perform at the star-studded Zee Cine Awards in Mumbai in March 1998, where the group received accolades from the creme de la creme of India's entertainment industry.

 In 1998, Junoon won the "Best International Group" title at the Channel V Music Awards, where they performed along with worldwide icons Sting, The Prodigy and Def Leppard.
 Azadi was nominated for Best International Album, having achieved the prestigious honour of being the highest selling album in Pakistan and Bangladesh 1998 and 1999.
 Junoon headlined the BBC Mega Mela in 1998, which was the largest Asian festival outside of the South Asia.
 The album made the band famous throughout the world.

 Track listing

-All music written & composed by Salman Ahmad and Sabir Zafar.
+All music written by famous poet Sabir Zafar and composed by Salman Ahmad.
 Except for "Khudi" which was written by Allama Iqbal.